TomTietz/rhcsa/questions/README.md

 # Practice Questions

-These questions were forked [chlebik](https://github.com/chlebik) and originally published [here](https://github.com/chlebik/rhcsa-practice-questions/tree/master/questions)
+These questions were originally published [here](https://github.com/chlebik/rhcsa-practice-questions/tree/master/questions).

-All answers were written by the authors of this repository and tested on RHEL 9.
+All answers were (re)written by the authors of this repository for RHEL 9.

-PLEASE NOTE: The original questions/answers were written for RHEL 7 and RHEL8 and might not be relevant or accurate for newer versions.
+PLEASE NOTE: The original questions/answers were written for RHEL 7 and RHEL 8 and might not be relevant or accurate for newer versions.